 Kenmore's customers like the fact that it's quiet since they buy it for small places like apartments.
 They also say it freezes food very quickly and keeps it frozen.
 Some say that this freezer gives them just enough extra space for when their favorite frozen foods go on sale.
 It gives them the ability to stock up and stay stocked up.

 The primary complaint about Kenmore's small freezer is that it sometimes comes with manufacturer defects.
 Sears offers a 13-month limited warranty, which covers such defects.
 In general, people seem to like this freezer better than the two above.
-It has a Sears customer rating of 4.5 out of 5-stars.

 Magic Chef MCUF3W2 Freezer